-This Forum brings researchers, practitioners, decision makers and knowledge holders from these communities together into one community on ecosystem services (A Community on Ecosystem Services: ACES).
+The Oceania Ecosystem Services Forum (OESF) brings researchers, practitioners, decision makers and knowledge holders from communities dependent on and managing ecosystem services, into one community on ecosystem services (ACES: A Community on Ecosystem Services).

-From across Oceania we ‘welcome’ you to the Oceania Ecosystem Services Forum!
+From across Oceania we ‘welcome’ you all to the Oceania Ecosystem Services Forum!

 Welcome; Kia ora; Bula; Afio mai; Uyan Paln ya; Aloha; Bien binidu; Mauri; Welkam; Talofa; Malo e lelei, …

 Have you read the Brisbane Declaration on Ecosystem Services and Sustainability in Oceania developed during Forum 2017?

 - Brisbane Declaration on Ecosystem Services and Sustainability in Oceania